lmd-code/lmdjsutils/LmdCookies/README.md

 # LmdCookies

----

-**Note:** As with all scripts in this repository, I made this for my own small projects where dependency on a larger, more feature-rich, library would be overkill.
-Feel free to use if you think it's helpful for your projects.

----

-Lightweight wrapper for browser cookies.
+A lightweight wrapper for interacting with browser cookies.

-Data is serialised as a JSON string, allowing stored values to maintain their 'type' (and not be returned as string) so long as they are a valid JSON data type.
-So, numbers (integers, floats) will be returned as numbers, booleans as boolean, etc; including arrays and objects.
+Data is serialised as a JSON string, allowing stored values to maintain their 'type' (string, number, boolean, array, etc) and not be returned as a string by default (values must be a valid JSON data type).

 ## Minimum Requirements